 - Having the most basic water purification methods more than doubles your chances of long-term survival in the worst circumstances.

 - Most American families have less than three days’ worth of food on hand at any time.
-Building a prepper’s pantry would sustain you until roads are passable and stores are open – and stocked.
+Building a prepper’s pantry would sustain you until roads are passable and stores are open.

-- Having food requires the ability to prepare it, so have can openers, heating options, and stored spices on hand as well.
+- Having food requires the ability to prepare it, so cooking fuel options and store some spices.

-- The most essential gear may be a solid trauma kit to keep you alive when the worst has happened and you’re injured.
+- The most essential gear may be a medical kit to keep you alive when you’re injured.
 Paramedics are minutes away when seconds count.
-Do you have what it takes to save your own life or those of your friends and family?
+Do you have what it takes to save your own life or the lives of your friends and family?

 - When the sun sets, your ability to function is decimated unless you have artificial illumination or the ability to start and maintain a fire.
 Flashlights, lighters, waterproof matches and fire starters will be critical.